altenwald/forseti/README.md

 An example config (usually app.config)

+**IMPORTANT** if you use this way, you'll be sure forseti is loaded after all the needed resources for start to launch processes.

 ```erlang
 {forseti, [
     %% max_retries and max_time defines the maximum restart frequency of the supervisor